Up to 60% off sofas & mattresses — limited‑time deals.

 Edge support (our test) Fair-to-good Good

-Responsiveness (our test) Slower, more “hug” Faster, more bounce
+Responsiveness (our test) Slower, deeper “hug” Faster response, more bounce

-Best fit in the lineup Maximum partner-movement control Easiest movement + stronger lift
+Best fit in the lineup Best at reducing partner movement Easiest movement + stronger lift

 How we tested

-We rotated sleepers on the same bed frame setup and logged nightly notes on Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability.
-I tracked lumbar comfort after long desk days and checked hip alignment when I rolled from back to side.
-Marcus focused on heat buildup and whether the mattress “hammocked” under his hips.
-Jenna and Ethan ran repeatable partner-movement drills plus full overnight couple sessions to see what actually woke someone up versus what just felt noticeable.
+We put each mattress on the same frame setup and rotated sleepers through multiple overnight runs as part of our testing process.
+Each night, we scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability, then compared notes the next morning.
+I tracked lumbar comfort after long desk days and watched hip alignment when I rolled from back to side.
+Marcus focused on heat buildup and any “hammock” feel at the hips.
+Jenna and Ethan ran repeatable partner-movement drills plus full overnight couple sessions to separate what was noticeable from what actually woke someone up.

 Slumba mattresses: our testing experience